GhaithKhoja/API/README.md

 Which will create and create and and start the containers defined in the multi-container compose file.

+### Database

+The application needs a localhost database.
+To connect to your localhost database change the parameters in main.py.

 ### Connect

 Connect to the application in host computer by typing `http://localhost:8881` into a browser.